beingujjwalraj/trial/README.md

 # trial
-This is going to be my first git repository. <br> Author - Ujjwal Raj
+This is going to be my first git repository. <br> Author - Ujjwal Raj.